primefaces/primevue/apps/showcase/public/llms/pages/tailwind.md

 # Tailwind CSS

-Integration between PrimeVue and Tailwind CSS both in styled and unstyled modes
+Integration between PrimeVue and Tailwind CSS both in styled and unstyled modes.

 ## Animations